-Learning outcomes Assessment criteria Evidence type Portfolio reference Date 1 Maintain ar process nd test 1.1 Work safely at all times, complying with health and safety legislation, regulations and other relevant guidelines instrument and control 1.2 Carry out all of the following during the instrumentation maintenance activities: Adhere to procedures or systems in place for risk assessment, COSHH, personal protective equipment (PPE) and other relevant safety regulations Where appropriate, ensure the safe isolation of instruments (such as electrical, pneumatic, process) Follow job instructions, maintenance drawings and procedures Check that the tools and test instruments are within calibration date and are in a safe and usable condition Ensure that the equipment/system is kept free from foreign objects, dirt or other contamination Return all tools and equipment to the correct location on completion of the maintenance activities
+Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1 Maintain and test process 1.1 Work safely at all times, complying with health and safety legislation, regulations and other relevant guidelines instrumentation and control devices 1.2 Carry out all of the following during the instrumentation maintenance activities: Adhere to procedures or systems in place for risk assessment, COSHH, personal protective equipment (PPE) and other relevant safety regulations Where appropriate, ensure the safe isolation of instruments (such as electrical, pneumatic, process) Follow job instructions, maintenance drawings and procedures Check that the tools and test instruments are within calibration date and are in a safe and usable condition Ensure that the equipment/system is kept free from foreign objects, dirt or other contamination Return all tools and equipment to the correct location on completion of the maintenance activities

-Lea earning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1.3 Carry out maintenance activities on two of the following types of instrumentation and control systems: Pressure Fluid level Fluid flow Temperature measurement Fire detection Gas detection Emergency shutdown Speed measurement Noise Vibration monitoring Nucleonic and radiation measurement Telemetry systems Weight measurement Alarm systems Environmental Other specific system
+Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1.3 Carry out maintenance activities on two of the following types of instrumentation and control systems: Pressure Fluid level Fluid flow Temperature measurement Fire detection Gas detection Emergency shutdown Speed measurement Noise Vibration monitoring Nucleonic and radiation measurement Telemetry systems Weight measurement Alarm systems Environmental Other specific system 1.4 Plan the maintenance activities before they start them 1.5 Obtain all the information they need for the safe removal and replacement of the instruments and/or sensors 1.6 Obtain and prepare the appropriate tools and equipment 1.7 Apply appropriate maintenance diagnostic techniques and procedures

-Lea rning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1.4 Plan the maintenance activities before they start them 1.5 Obtain all the information they need for the safe removal and replacement of the instruments and/or sensors 1.6 Obtain and prepare the appropriate tools and equipment 1.7 Apply appropriate maintenance diagnostic techniques and procedures 1.8 Use four of the following maintenance diagnostic techniques, tools and aids: Fault finding techniques (such as input/output, half-split, unit substitution) Diagnostic aids (such as manuals, flow charts, troubleshooting guides, maintenance records) Information gathered from the person who reported the fault Visual checks (such as signs of damage, leaks, missing parts, wear/deterioration) Movement checks (such as loose fittings and connections) Monitoring equipment or gauges Test instrumentation measurement (such as voltage, resistance, current) 1.9 Use the appropriate methods and techniques to remove and replace the required instruments/sensors
+Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1.8 Use four of the following maintenance diagnostic techniques, tools and aids: Fault finding techniques (such as input/output, half-split, unit substitution) Diagnostic aids (such as manuals, flow charts, troubleshooting guides, maintenance records) Information gathered from the person who reported the fault Visual checks (such as signs of damage, leaks, missing parts, wear/deterioration) Movement checks (such as loose fittings and connections) Monitoring equipment or gauges Test instrumentation measurement (such as voltage, resistance, current) 1.9 Use the appropriate methods and techniques to remove and replace the required instruments/sensors

-Learning outcom nes Asse ssment criteria Evidence type Portfolio reference Date 1.10 Carry out all of the following instrumentation maintenance activities: Removing excessive dirt and grime Taking electrostatic discharge (ESD) precautions (where appropriate) Disconnecting supply/signal connections Removing instruments from the system Dismantling equipment to the required level Labelling/marking of components Checking components for serviceability Replacing all 'lifed' items (such as seals, gaskets) Replacing instruments/devices in the system Setting, aligning and adjusting components Tightening fastenings to the required torque re-connecting instrumentation pipework and power supply Checking signal transmission is satisfactory Replacing or repairing damaged/defective components (such as electrical, mechanical and back-up batteries)
+Learning outcomesAssessment criteriaEvidence typePortfolio reference Date 1.10 Carry out all of the following instrumentation maintenance activities: .
+Removing excessive dirt and grime .
+Taking electrostatic discharge (ESD) precautions (where appropriate) .
+Disconnecting supply/signal connections .
+Removing instruments from the system .
+Dismantling equipment to the required level .
+Labelling/marking of components .
+Checking components for serviceability .
+Replacing all 'lifed' items (such as seals, gaskets) .
+Replacing instruments/devices in the system .
+Setting, aligning and adjusting components .
+Tightening fastenings to the required torque . re-connecting instrumentation pipework and power supply .
+Checking signal transmission is satisfactory .
+Replacing or repairing damaged/defective components (such as electrical, mechanical and back-up batteries) .
+Functionally testing the maintained equipment

-Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1.11 Use four of the following types of instrumentation test and calibration equipment: Signal sources Standard test gauges Analogue or digital meters Digital pressure indicators Calibrated flow meters Special-purpose test equipment Pressure sources Comparators Manometers Current injection devices Calibrated weights Logic probes Temperature baths Workshop potentiometers Dead weight testers Insulation testers 1.12 Carry out tests on sensing elements and associated instruments
+Lea arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1.11 Use four of the following types of instrumentation test and calibration equipment: Signal sources Standard test gauges Analogue or digital meters Digital pressure indicators Calibrated flow meters Special-purpose test equipment Pressure sources Comparators Manometers Current injection devices Calibrated weights Logic probes Temperature baths Workshop potentiometers Dead weight testers Insulation testers 1.12 Carry out tests on sensing elements and associated instruments